slavazar/notes-app/README.md

 ### Simple web application to create, update notes.

-The user creates, updates the note in the modal window (Bootstrap 5 modal plugin).
+The user creates, updates the note (the Bootstrap 5 modal plugin is used).

 The application is created using:
 - PHP